Captain8771/among-us-announcement-server/README.md

+# THIS IS NOT A MOD
-# Custom Among Us Announcement Server
+## Custom Among Us Announcement Server
 note: this **WILL** need a mod to function.

 setup: